'Ideas Week' squares off over need for college

 "Why is a professor giving a brilliant lecture to 150 kids in a hall and not millions?"
 Murray asked.

 Sophomore Harry Schaefer, a political science and English major and economics minor at DePaul, agrees with Murray that those without a B.A. are unfairly stigmatized by society.

-"Discrimination against technical/vocational degrees exists in the U.S. —we need plumbers, mechanics, etc., and they shouldn't be unfairly stigmatized," Schaefer said.
-"Much of the content [at typical 4-year institutions] has no practical application in the outside world, unless one has ambitions in academia for the future".
+"Discrimination against technical/vocational degrees exists in the U.S. - we need plumbers, mechanics, etc., and they shouldn't be unfairly stigmatized," Schaefer said.
+"Much of the content [at typical 4-year institutions] has no practical application in the outside world, unless one has ambitions in academia for the future."

-Vivek Wadhwa, the columnist and educational advocate, argued that Americans are "completely and totally unaware" that the U.S. education system is "by far the best in the world" and the model followed by the rest of the world.
+Vivek Wadhwa, the columnist and educational advocate, argued that Americans are "completely and totally unaware" that the U.S. education system is "by far the best in the world" and is the model followed by the rest of the world.
 He argued that the answer to America's competitiveness is education.